American Public Gardens Association serves public gardens and advances them as leaders, advocates, and innovators.

 The American Public Gardens Association is the leading professional organization for the field of public horticulture.
 We advance the field by encouraging best practices, offering educational and networking opportunities, and advocating on behalf of our members, our programs and public gardens worldwide.
 We work together with our members and others to strengthen and shape public horticulture, providing the tools and support industry professionals need to better serve the public while preserving and celebrating plants creatively and sustainably.

 Since 1940, we have been committed to increasing cooperation and awareness among gardens.
-Our members include more than 585 institutions, spanning all 50 states, the District of Columbia, Canada, and 24 countries.
+Our members include more than 550 institutions, spanning 49 states, the District of Columbia, Canada, and 14 countries.
 Our members include, but are not limited to, botanic gardens, arboreta, zoos, museums, colleges and universities, display gardens, and research facilities.